-Louisville Metro currently has seven Local Preservation Districts and numerous Individual Landmarks:
+Louisville Metro currently has seven Local Preservation Districts:

 An Architectural Review Committee (ARC) has been established for each District, as well as an additional committee for the structures or properties designated as Individual Landmarks.

-Each ARC consists of seven members, one of whom shall be the Director of the Department of Codes and Regulations or his or her designee, two members shall be members of the Historic Landmarks & Preservation Districts Commission appointed by the Commission Chairperson, and four members who shall be appointed by the Historic Landmarks & Preservation Districts Commission and approved by the Metro Council.
+Each ARC consists of seven members, including the Director of the Department of Codes and Regulations or his or her designee; two members of the Historic Landmarks & Preservation Districts Commission appointed by the Commission Chair; and four members appointed by the Historic Landmarks & Preservation Districts Commission and approved by the Metro Council.
 In the case of an ARC established for a District, no fewer than two members shall be owner-residents or tenants within such district, one member shall be a real estate professional and one member shall be an architect and one member shall be the owner of income producing property located within the district.
 All members shall have a known interest in individual landmarks and districts preservation.